Rufa Red Knot (Calidris canutus rufa) [proposed threatened]

 Small numbers of red knots may occur in New Jersey year-round, while large numbers of birds rely on New Jersey's coastal stopover habitats during the spring (mid-May through early June) and fall (late-July through November) migration periods.
 Smaller numbers of knots may spend all or part of the winter in New Jersey.

 The primary wintering areas for the rufa red knot include the southern tip of South America, northern Brazil, the Caribbean, and the southeastern and Gulf coasts of the U.S. The rufa red knot breeds in the tundra of the central Canadian Arctic.
 Some of these robin-sized shorebirds fly more than 9,300 miles from south to north every spring and reverse the trip every autumn, making the rufa red knot one of the longest-distance migrating animals.
-Migrating red knots can complete non-stop flights of 1,500 miles or more, converging on critical stopover areas to rest and refuel along the way.
+Migrating red knots can complete non-stop flights of 1,500 miles or more, converging on vital stopover areas to rest and refuel along the way.
 Large flocks of red knots arrive at stopover areas along the Delaware Bay and New Jersey's Atlantic coast each spring, with many of the birds having flown directly from northern Brazil.
 The spring migration is timed to coincide with the spawning season for the horseshoe crab (Limulus polyphemus).
 Horseshoe crab eggs provide a rich, easily digestible food source for migrating birds.
 Mussel beds on New Jersey's southern Atlantic coast are also an important food source for migrating knots.
 Birds arrive at stopover areas with depleted energy reserves and must quickly rebuild their body fat to complete their migration to Arctic breeding areas.
 During their brief 10 to 14-day spring stay in the mid-Atlantic, red knots can nearly double their body weight.

 Threats to the red knot include sea level rise; coastal development; shoreline stabilization; dredging; reduced food availability at stopover areas; disturbance by vehicles, people, dogs, aircraft, and boats; and climate change.